-USCB offers counseling services to any student experiencing transition to college issues, depression, anxiety, grief, sexual identity questions, suicidal thoughts, and other concerns that interfere with general well-being.
-Counseling Services are free to all USCB students, are provided with full confidentiality, and are located in the Academic Success Center in the Hilton Head Gateway campus library.
-A counselor will also provide off-campus referrals as necessary.
+USCB offers behavioral health counseling services to any student experiencing struggles with college transition, depression, anxiety, grief, sexual identity questions, suicidal thoughts, and other concerns that interfere with a general sense of wellbeing.
+Counseling Services are free to all USCB students, provided with full confidentiality, and are located in the Student Success Center at the Bluffton campus library.
+Students may schedule an appointment with one of the counselors or visit during posted walk-in hours.
+For more information, visit: